intel/ipmctl/README.md

 ### libsafec

-ipmctl requires libsafec as a dependency
+ipmctl requires libsafec as a dependency.

-Packages are available on Fedora 27 and 28.
+libsafec is availible on Fedora.

 EPEL 7 packages can be found at: https://copr.fedorainfracloud.org/coprs/jhli/safeclib/